Preserving Highland County's past for the enrichment of present and future generations

 The Highland Historical Society was originally formed in the 1980s for the purpose of creating and publishing a revised history of the county, The New History of Highland County.

 Today the Highland Historical Society is involved in an extensive array of projects dedicated to the preservation of Highland’s precious past.
-In May of 2005, the Society completed a partial restoration and renovation of the Mansion House and hosted the Grand Opening of the Highland Museum and Heritage Center in McDowell, Virginia.
+In May of 2005, the Society completed a partial restoration and renovation of the Mansion House and hosted the Grand Opening of the Highland County Museum in McDowell, Virginia.

 The Highland Historical Society is also involved in the following projects: